Plausible: Privacy-first web analytics plugin for WordPress

 There are some features that you can enable in the plugin.
 Here’s a look at those.

-Insert your domain name and API token
+Insert your domain name and plugin token

 In the “Domain Name” field, make sure you use the same domain name as you’ve added it to your Plausible account.
-Please remove https and www from the domain name, just keep the hostname (yourdomain.com).
+Please remove https

 You’ll find a link to where to go to generate the token directly in the plugin itself.

-After you generate a token, you’ll be able to see a list of all your plugin API tokens in your Plausible site settings in the “Integrations” section at any time.
+After you generate a token, you’ll be able to see a list of all your plugin tokens in your Plausible site settings in the “Integrations” section at any time.

 How to view your stats directly in your WordPress dashboard